Museum of Science Fiction: Establishment

 The Museum of Science Fiction was planning to open a preview museum in late 2015 as a step toward opening the full museum in 2018.
 The preview museum was envisioned to be a 4,000 square foot multi-purpose location, open for 48 months near a DC Metro station before redeployment as a satellite location that traveled to other global cities to promote the Museum and its mission.
 This first physical iteration of the preview museum was to feature four gallery change-outs to encourage higher revisit-rates and provide a way for curators to capture early visitor feedback.
 The interior was expected to also function as a venue for special events including dinners, presentations, film screenings, and lectures with seating for up to 150 attendees.

 Despite an Indiegogo crowdfunding campaign not reaching its goal, in July 2014 the Museum hosted an architecture design contest for the Museum's first home, with locations in D.C. and northern Virginia under consideration.
 In August 2014, the Museum hosted an exhibit design competition seeking exhibits that would have been used in the four-year life of the preview museum.

 The Museum intends to develop seven permanent galleries that celebrate and encourage the human tendency to always ask, "What if?"
 The permanent galleries include: The Creators; Other Worlds; Vehicles; Time Travel; Lifeforms; Computers and Robots; and Technology.
 Science fiction is to be presented as a form of rational speculation that has influenced and been influenced by scientific and technological progress for centuries.

 In March 2022, it was announced that work had begun on a VR museum that would provide a photo-realistic virtual reality experience until a physical space is constructed.
 The first group of galleries are on schedule to open in the fall of 2023.

 In September 2022, the Museum received a community education grant from BAE Systems for the design of a quantum computer virtual reality tour to be part of the Computer and Robots Gallery in its VR Museum.

 Publishing

-Cover art for the book 'Landscapes of Dying Worlds' by Michal Klimczak.